scooter99boston/bbu-gf/docs/gf_info/consortium.md

 The BBU Participation Agreement binds members to project funding commitments, policies, etc. It also puts forth a project charter that addresses the governance of directed fund and customized requirements for *Network Agreements*.

-For details pertaining to *Network Agreements*, see "Exhibit B" of the Bedrock Business Utility Fund Charter as articualted in the [BBU Partnership Agreement](../gf_legal/contracts/bbu_partnership_agreement.docx).
+For details pertaining to *Network Agreements*, see "Exhibit B" of the Bedrock Business Utility Fund Charter as articulated in the [BBU Partnership Agreement](../gf_legal/contracts/bbu_partnership_agreement.docx).

 The *Bedrock Consortium Project* does not require the signing of a *Contributors License Agreement (CLA)*.